-Drug crimes in Anaheim involve possessing, selling, and distributing illicit substances.
+Drug crimes in Anaheim could involve possessing, selling, and distributing illicit substances.
 Convictions for drug crimes can lead to hefty fines and even time in jail.
-The Simmrin Law Group has years of experience protecting individuals accused of drug crimes in the court system.
+Simmrin Law Group has years of experience protecting individuals accused of drug crimes in the court system.

 Laws Regarding Marijuana in Anaheim